John Wilkes

-During the American War of Independence, he was a supporter of the American rebels, adding further to his popularity with American Whigs.
-In 1780, however, he commanded militia forces which helped put down the Gordon Riots, damaging his popularity with many radicals.
+During the American War of Independence, he was a supporter of the rebels, adding further to his popularity with American Whigs.
+However, in 1780 he commanded militia forces which helped put down the Gordon Riots, damaging his popularity with many radicals.
 This marked a turning point, leading him to embrace increasingly conservative policies which caused dissatisfaction among the radical low-to-middle income landowners.
 This was instrumental in the loss of his Middlesex parliamentary seat in the 1790 general election.
 At the age of 65, Wilkes retired from politics and took no part in the social reforms following the French Revolution, such as Catholic Emancipation in the 1790s.
 During his life, he earned a reputation as a libertine.

 Early life and character

 Born in the Clerkenwell neighborhood of central London, John Wilkes was the third child of distiller Israel Wilkes Jr. and Sarah Wilkes, née Heaton.
 His siblings included: eldest sister Sarah Wilkes, born 1721; elder brother Israel Wilkes III (1722–1805); younger brother Heaton Wilkes (1727–1803); younger sister Mary Hayley, née Wilkes (1728–1808); and youngest sister Ann Wilkes (1736–1750), who died from smallpox at the age of 14.

 John Wilkes was educated initially at an academy in Hertford; this was followed by private tutoring and finally a stint at the University of Leiden in the Dutch Republic.
 There he met Andrew Baxter, a Presbyterian clergyman who greatly influenced Wilkes' views on religion.
 Although Wilkes remained in the Church of England throughout his life, he had a deep sympathy for non-conformist Protestants and was an advocate of religious tolerance from an early age.
 Wilkes was also beginning to develop a deep patriotism for his country.
 During the Jacobite rebellion of 1745, he rushed home to London to join a Loyal Association and readied to defend the capital.
 Once the rebellion had ended after the Battle of Culloden, Wilkes returned to the Netherlands to complete his studies.

 In 1747, he married Mary Meade (1715–1784) and came into possession of an estate and income in Buckinghamshire.
 They had one child, Mary (known as Polly), to whom John was utterly devoted for the rest of his life.
 Wilkes and Mary, however, separated in 1756, a separation that became permanent.
 Wilkes never married again, but he gained a reputation as a rake.
 He was known to have fathered two other children, John Henry Smith and Harriet Wilkes.

 Wilkes was elected a Fellow of the Royal Society in 1749 and appointed High Sheriff of Buckinghamshire in 1754.
 He was an unsuccessful candidate for Berwick in the 1754 parliamentary elections but was elected for Aylesbury in 1757 and again in 1761.
 Elections took place at St Mary the Virgin's Church, Aylesbury where he held a manorial pew.
 He lived at the Prebendal House, Parsons Fee, Aylesbury.